 You can see the fast breakout trading system below from forex.com.

 If the turtle’s made $175 million in five years, you may be wondering how soon you can start implementing the Turtle Trading strategy in your portfolio.
 Not so fast.

 The Turtle Trading strategy was implemented in the 1980s, almost forty years ago.
-In the last forty years, the market has changed dramatically, and the strategy the turtles used may no longer work in today’s market.
+In the last forty years, the market has changed dramatically, and the turtles’ strategy may no longer work in today’s market.

 What Happened to Richard Dennis?

 Dennis’s strategy always came with high levels of volatility.
-On some days, Dennis could be millions of dollars down, but he believed that the wins outweighed the losses.
+On some days, Dennis could be millions of dollars down, but he believed the wins outweighed the losses.
 And for a long time, they did.
 But eventually, a time came when this was no longer the case.
-Between 1987 and 1988, at the same time Dennis’ turtles were finishing their five-year experiment, Dennis lost more than fifty percent of the assets he managed.
-Whether Dennis was strictly following his Turtle Trading system when he lost all this money is up for debate.
+Between 1987 and 1988, when Dennis’ turtles were finishing their five-year experiment, Dennis lost more than fifty percent of the assets he managed.
+Whether Dennis strictly followed his Turtle Trading system when he lost all this money is up for debate.

 After this loss, Dennis retired from trading.
-His name now lives on far more in relation to his Turtle Trading experiment than for his successful trading career.
+His name now lives on far more concerning his Turtle Trading experiment than for his successful trading career.
 But what about the turtles?
 Did they fare better than Dennis?